OzcarC/Console_Game_of_Gobblet-/README.txt

 the board and the pieces on the board as well as the pieces left in each player’s hand with each player represented by a different color (red or blue).

-Put your reflections and notes for the future here!